 What to remember

-The number of countries and the sheer variety of locales means that you'll need to be extra-prepared with your travel arrangements, especially if you're hopping from one country to the next.
+The number of countries and the sheer variety of locales means you'll need to be super-prepared with your travel arrangements, especially if you're hopping from one country to the next.
 The same goes for local travel advice around safety and practical things, such as climate.
-The key is swotting up on everything you need to know beforehand to stay on top of things because things can move fast, especially in the busier parts of South Africa.
+The key is learning everything you need to know beforehand to stay on top of things because things can move fast, especially in the busier parts of South Africa.

 What to remember

 The most crucial first step is getting to grips with current travel advice from the UK to India.
 Historically, some places are safer than others; understanding how this and geography affect your plans is essential.
 In terms of transport, you have plenty of exciting routes to explore, both on train and bus, which can take the sting out of hiring a car and finding your way.
-Remember to be vigilant if roaming through the cities forms part of your plan.
+However, remember to be vigilant if roaming through the cities forms part of your plan.
 The sheer bustle and noise of Indian cities can be disorientating, and having your wits about you will help you stay safe.

-There are many reasons to create a travel bucket list when you reach your 50s and beyond.
+There are many reasons to create a travel bucket list if you're in your 50s and beyond.
 Aside from having the time and often the means to travel, it can be a life-affirming experience you crave and deserve.

-There are so many places to visit worldwide and countless things to see, but remember that you need to weigh everything up when defining your list.
+There are so many places to visit worldwide and countless things to see, but remember to weigh everything up when defining your list.
 Not least, prioritise the destinations that appeal most; this is your trip, after all.
 Your travel bucket list ideas should reflect what's important to you, whether visiting remote villages and experiencing rural life or seeing popular tourist attractions.

 Once you have that, you can start working through the practicalities, factoring in essential things like your budget and health, plus your willingness and ability to travel for certain distances.
-Importantly, don't disregard the locations closer to home if a far-flung holiday doesn't sit well with you.
+Consider locations closer to home if a far-flung holiday doesn't sit well with you.
 The most amazing experiences, including some popular bucket list adventures, are often there, right under our noses, waiting to be discovered.